hakansuku/D1APACTraining/6_3 Sending Continuous Delivery signals to Dynatrace.md

 ![](https://github.com/hakansuku/D1APACTraining/blob/main/images/SRE/steps.png?raw=true)

-## Import JSON library and define custom JSON data structure
+## Defining custom JSON data structure

 > You will be editing the existing pipeline and create custom data in JSON format which you will later ingest into Dynatrace via API Biz event format.